Last Updated on April 16, 2022 by Lee Burnett, DO, FAAFP

-The Twenty-Second of the National Conferences on Primary Health Care Access will be held April 18 through 20, 2011 (concluding at noon on April 20th) at the Hyatt Regency San Francisco.
-The theme of the conference is “How Will it Work?”.
-Information on the program and faculty may be found at: First Look at Program, Plenary Faculty for 22nd National Conference on Primary Health Care Access
+The Twenty-Fifth of the National Conferences on Primary Health Care Access will be held April 14 through 16, 2014 (concluding at noon on April 16th) at the Hyatt Regency San Francisco.
+The theme of the conference is “What to Expect?”.
+Information on the program and faculty will be posted over the next several weeks.

 For information on the series of National Conferences, see: The Background of the National Conferences on Primary Health Care Access.